How to Measure your Kitchen for Cabinets

 A

-Wall to Wall - length of wall from corner to corner
+Wall to Wall - length of each wall from corner to corner.
+Be sure to write down individual measurements for each wall.

 B